lynda365/lynda365.github.io/_posts/2021-09-27-vegan-chilli.md

 - 1 x jar roasted red peppers, drained
 - 1 x 400g tin kidney beans, drained
 - 2 tsp cocoa powder
+- 1 tsp smoked paprika
-- 2 tsp paprika
+- 1 tsp normal paprika

 directions:
 - Soak the ancho chillis in boiling water.
 - Cut the aubergines into cubes, toss with oil in a large bowl and roast at 200C for 20 mins.
 - Heat oil in large pan.
 Saute chopped onions for 10 mins.
 Add garlic and fresh chilli, cook gently for 2 mins.
 - Add lentils, stir to coat with oil.
 Add cumin, oregano, salt and pepper and stir.
 Add anchos, stock and tinned tomatoes.
 Bring to boil and simmer for 25 mins, covered.
 - Drain and chop red peppers.
+Blend half the pepper to a paste.
 - Add cocoa and paprika to lentils and stir in.
 Add aubergine, peppers and kidney beans, stir, and simmer for 20 mins or until lentils are cooked.

 comments: